 The school follows Response to Intervention (RtI) as a model.
 What is Response to Intervention (RtI)?

 RtI is a process.
 It's a philosophy and it's guiding principles.
 Response to Intervention is a multi-tiered approach to providing ALL students with high quality classroom teaching and focused interventions for students who demonstrate a need for more time, practice, and instruction in order to grow.
 Classroom teachers and inclusive education personnel come together to assist each student through interventions and classroom support.
 RtI is an initiative designed to integrate data-based decision making, collaboration, and problem-solving techniques.
 Think of RtI as flipping the historical system of “everyone is assumed to be OK until they fail” to “screening and intervening as early as possible".
-To learn more about RtI (what it is and what it isn't) and the guiding principles, click here.

 What processes are in place that help Sioux Center Christian School identify and support student needs?

 We use universal screening and progress monitoring at SCCS.
 Universal screening means that all students are assessed several times a year in reading and math.
 Progress monitoring means that we assess students receiving support in tiers 2 and 3 more frequently to ensure that the supports are making a difference in student learning.
 We use tools such as STAR Reading, STAR Math, CBM testing, Iowa Assessments, classroom assessments, unit assessments, individual reading inventories, and more to make sure we have the data we need to make informed decisions.
 After assessments are taken, we meet in data teams (grade-level teams plus an administrator and a resource teacher) to see which students need what kinds of support.
-At the data team meetings, we monitor data and provide feedback on that data.

 What does it mean if students are on a plan?